3 Wheel Electric Mobility Scooters: Reviews and Information

 Three wheel scooters are designed for maximum maneuverability and are mainly used indoors.
 Because three wheel models are not as stable as four wheel models, we usually recommend four wheel models if you will be going over uneven terrain outdoors.

 The 3-wheeled mobility scooter is very popular and one of the major advantages of this type of scooter is its low turning radius.
 Three wheel scooters are the best choice for indoor use, on paved streets, and in stores.
 However, the full size versions of 3 wheeled scooters are still capable of providing good outdoor stability because of their larger tire sizes and heavier built frames.

-Three wheel scooters are mainly designed for individual use, and can usually carry a minimum of 220 and a maximum of 250 pounds.
+Three wheel scooters are mainly designed for individual use, and can usually carry a maximum of 250 pounds.
 Earlier models of three wheel scooters were heavy and large.
 With the advance of technology, compact and lightweight three wheel scooters have been introduced in the market.
 Most commonly, lightweight metals such as aluminum are used for making lightweight three wheel scooters.

 One of the popular models is the three wheel folding scooter.
 This is a combination of the folding scooter and the skateboard scooter, and includes the features of both.
 As in the folding scooter, the 3 wheel folding scooter features fender brakes, and can be folded into 3 or 4 after use.
 Therefore, three wheel scooters can be easily carried on the trunk of cars, trucks, vans or other vehicles.

 Most 3 wheel scooters include batteries that will get around 20 to 25 miles per charge and can be disassembled and transported in a large vehicle, sedan, van, or SUV.
 Many models come with headlights, tail lights, and turn signals for safe use on roads and sidewalks.